telerik/reporting-docs/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report.md

 1. Resize any report items so that they are not greater than the width of the report.

->note If the report does not render the number of columns set in ColumnCount, it is likely the report width is too large.
+> If the report does not render the number of columns set in ColumnCount, it is likely the report width is too large.
 Check for report items with greater width than the width of the report and the column width itself.

 ## Multi-column report layout example